briancaffey/django-step-by-step/vuepress-docs/docs/topics/twelve-factor-app/README.md

 # 12 Factor App

 This project tries to follow the [12 Factor App](https://12factor.net/) principles.
-Here are the 12 factors of the 12 Factor app with a brief description of how they are achived in this project across multiple deployment environments.
+Here are the 12 factors of the 12 Factor app with a brief description of how they are achieved in this project across multiple deployment environments.

 ## I: Codebase